pluto-han/Zotero-JSON-Extractor/README.md

 ## Background

-Zotero stores CSL citation metadata inside reference marks in `.odt` documents.
+Zotero stores CSL citation metadata inside reference marks.
 Because the CSL JSON can be very large, it is difficult to inspect the complete JSON directly in LibreOffice Writer.

 ![Example of long Zotero reference mark](assets/reference_mark_in_editor.png)